 Failure to remit fee.
 Failure of a real property owner or lessee of property on which an alarm system is installed to pay the avoidable alarm charge within thirty (30) days following notice of the amount due is a violation of this code and is punishable by an additional fine of One Hundred Dollars ($100.00) per day if the prior fine was not paid.

-The Commissioner of Building shall enforce this chapter for alarm systems which detect medical emergencies and entry or exit from a building, structure or facility.
-The Commissioner of Building shall also enforce this chapter for alarm systems which detect smoke, fire or abnormal rise in temperature.
+The Chief of Police shall enforce this chapter for alarm systems which detect medical emergencies and entry or exit from a building, structure or facility.
+The Commissioner of Building shall enforce this chapter for alarm systems which detect smoke, fire or abnormal rise in temperature.
 For that purpose, the Commissioner of Building and the inspectors employed in the Building Department are authorized to issue and serve appearance tickets.

-Any person, business, firm, corporation, partnership, association or other entity that does not pay the fee as established in this code or who violates any other provisions of this code shall be subject to a civil penalty, not to exceed $1,000 for each offense.
+Any person, business, firm, corporation, partnership, association or other entity who is found in violation of any other provisions of this code shall be subject to a civil penalty, not to exceed $1,000 for each offense.
 A separate offense shall be deemed committed upon each day during which a violation occurs, continues or is permitted.